 Blue Brain’s reconstruction and related simulations are made possible by a comprehensive software ecosystem for each step in the reconstruction and simulation process.
 Blue Brain systematically releases open source software.

-The online tools available to assist users with simulation neuroscience are a collection of platforms and atlases from the Blue Brain and our collaborators.
+A collection of platforms and atlases from the Blue Brain and our collaborators to assist users with simulation neuroscience.

 Data is of vital importance to the study of the Brain.
 For neuroscientists in this section, there are ion channel recordings, morphological reconstructions, electrical recordings from neocorticol neurons and molecular properties of neurons.
-These are available on Blue Brain platforms and the Human Brain Project Brain Simulation platform.
+These are available on Blue Brain platforms, the EBRAINS Cellular Level Simulation Platform and the Hippocampus Hub.